danielcregg/final-project/README.md

 * The project, including code and documentaion, will be fully contained in the provied Git Classroom repo.
 * The project must contain a working JavaFX GUI which manages items of your choice.
 * The GUI must at minimum provide access to all 7 methods implemented in the Student Manager App.
 * Methods = Load DB, Add Item, Delete Item, Find item by ID/Name, Show total items, Save to DB, Quit.
 * The code MUST compile.
 30% grade reduction if code does not compile.
 * The application code must be formatted in a consistent and standard way.
 * The code must contain comments.
 One comment per class, method and variable at minimum.
-* There must be one commit per week minimum (Note: Should be many commits per day coding).
+* There must be two commits per week minimum (Note: Should be many commits per day coding).
-* The documentation and commentary must be free of grammar and spelling mistakes.
+* The documentation and commentary must be free of a grammar and speling mistakes.

 ## Project Requirments above and beyond